Anu-techy/Financial-Analysis-using-Advanced-Excel/README.md

 Named all the data transformation steps
 Load the data to data model
 Created dim_date table with date, month, FY (fiscal_year) columns.
+Created a calculated column in fact_sales_monthly as

+Total_COGS = fact_sales_monthly[freight_cost] + fact_sales_monthly[manufacturing_cost]

-The Dim_Date table helps in analysis by providing a structured way to categorize and group data based on time (e.g., by day, month, quarter, or year), enabling easier and more flexible time-based analysis, such as trend analysis, period-over-period comparisons, and time-based calculations (like YTD or MTD).
+The **Dim_Date** table helps in analysis by providing a structured way to categorize and group data based on time (e.g., by day, month, quarter, or year), enabling easier and more flexible time-based analysis, such as trend analysis, period-over-period comparisons, and time-based calculations (like YTD or MTD).
 Fiscal year of Atliq hardware is from september through August.

-Data Modelling
+**Data Modelling**

 dim_custommer(customer_code) ---> fact_sales_monthly(customer_code) one to many